 1.4 SIGNIFICANCE OF THE STUDY

-The study attempts to explain how television is an instrument for educational development in Nigeria.
-It also tries to examine the benefit of television to educational development and the medium managers who are directly or indirectly affected.
+The study attempts to explain how the mass media is an instrument for educational development in Nigeria.
+It also tries to examine the benefit of mass media to educational development and the medium managers who are directly or indirectly affected.

 It should serve as a document for those with powers strong enough to influence the broadcast industry with the aim of community development.
 The mean objective gives the aim chair reader of educational programmes especially NTA Enugu true picture of his society with respect to the rest of country.

 To future research students this work provided a solid foundation on which further research can be based.

 For the purpose of this study the researchers tried to answer the following question as they affect mass media as an instrument for educational develop mention Nigeria.

 - What are the impact of mass media our society?